tedcordonnier/visual_interfaces_project1/README.md

 Views:
 2 Histograms, one for each option, with axis labels and a title.
-2 Chloropleth maps, one for each option, with a title.
+2 Choropleth maps, one for each option, with a title.
 The color itensity determines the value at each county.
 Details on demand are available when using mouse hover
 1 Scatterplot, using data from both options, with axis labels and a title.

 Color coded views that use the same option, such as cyan for both Option1 and magenta for both Option2